 What Engines do They have?

-The majority of the walk behind mowers we sell are fitted with either Honda engines or Briggs and Stratton engines.
-Both of these brands manufacture wonderful, reliable, well engineered engines.
-We are agents for both Honda and Briggs and Stratton, and so can offer full support for parts, servicing and technical advice.
+The majority of the walk behind mowers we sell are fitted with either Honda engines, Kawasaki or Briggs and Stratton engines.
+All of these brands manufacture wonderful, reliable, well engineered engines.
+We are agents for many brands of small engines including Honda, Kawasaki, and Briggs and Stratton, and so can offer full support for parts, servicing and technical advice.
 All of the engines are normally four stroke, using standard unleaded petrol (available from your local petrol station ).

 What Types of Drive are Available?